IGE-numerique/ige-calcul/schedulers/oar/dahu.md

 ```
 **Use the interactive mode**

-If you are developping a code, it is better to have acces to  node for debugging issues.
+If you are developping a code, it is better to have acces to a node for debugging issues.
 In the passive mode , if you make a small mistake , then you  have to submit your job again and wait in the queue.
-Using the interactive mode allows to correct your mistake and run your code until you make sure that everything is working fine
+Using the interactive mode allows to correct your mistake and run your code until you make sure that everything is working fine.

-To do that use **oarsub** with **-I** command
+To do that use **oarsub** with **-I** command:

 ```
 oarsub -I -l nodes=1/core=1,walltime=01:30:00 --project sno-elmerice
 ```